 This is another one most people forget!
 Most brushes are made of plastic, but you can buy wooden ones.
-They look great in your bathroom too!
+Redecker is a German company selling many types of wooden brushes and they look great too!

 Hopefully, this article has inspired you to make some small changes in your bathroom and reduce your waste production.
 Every little change helps!
 Next time, we will look at the eco-friendly home office.